BraneShop/BraneShop.github.io/src/templates/afl-content.md

 <p> <center> <a class="btn" href="https://noonvandersilk.typeform.com/to/qMCtvX">Apply for the Scholarship</a> </center> </p>

-<p>The closing date for the application process is the 1st of September.
+<p>The closing date for the application process is the 15th of November.
-Scholarship decisions will be sent out on the 3rd of September.</p>
+Scholarship decisions will be sent out on the 18th of November.</p>